-ARPA-E may not review or consider noncompliant Replies to Reviewer Comments (see Section III.F.1 of the FOA).
+ARPA-E may not review or consider noncompliant Replies to Reviewer Comments (see Section III.C.1 of the FOA).
 ARPA-E will review and consider each compliant and responsive Full Application, even if no Reply is submitted or if the Reply is found to be noncompliant.

 Replies to Reviewer Comments must conform to the following content and form requirements, including maximum page lengths, described below.
-If a Reply to Reviewer Comments is more than three pages in length, ARPA-E will review only the first three pages and disregard any additional pages.
-ARPA-E may review only the first three pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant.
+If a Reply to Reviewer Comments is more than three pages in length, ARPA-E may review only the first three pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant.

-SECTION PAGE LIMIT DESCRIPTION Text 2 pages maximum Applicants may respond to one or more reviewer comments or supplement their Full Application.
-Images 1 page maximum Applicants may provide graphs, charts, or other data to respond to reviewer comments or supplement their Full Application.
+SECTION PAGE LIMIT DESCRIPTION Text 2 pages maximum Applicants may respond to one or more reviewer comments or supplement their Full Application. lmages 1 page maximum Applicants may provide graphs, charts, or other data to respond to reviewer comments or supplement their Full Application.